KCPP advisory committee on the Scott ranch site, left to right, Mara Guccione, Greg Colvin, and Peter Cohn.

 The mission of the Kelly Creek Protection Project (KCPP) is to support a community effort to protect the old Scott Ranch, a 58-acre parcel of land at the edge of Petaluma, California, from excessive suburban development.
 The property is a classic old ranch with threatened frog habitat, oak trees, and iconic red barns.
-The Project aims to expand the adjacent Helen Putnam County Regional Park with a new trailhead for public access and preservation of the exquisite natural landscape, plants, and animals.
+The Project aims to expand the adjacent Helen Putnam Regional Park with a new trailhead for public access and preservation of the exquisite natural landscape, plants, and animals.

 Tamara S. Galanter of Shute, Mihaly & Weinberger LLP serves as legal counsel for the Kelly Creek Protection Project.